jefforthoberjr/STSCampLogic/README.md

 ![pic of sketch](https://github.com/jefforthoberjr/STSCampLogic/blob/master/pic.jpg)

-Once I had the algorithm sketched out the bulk of the work was setuping the scaffolding and workflow.
+Once I had the algorithm sketched, the remaining work included setting up the scaffolding and workflow.

 Java + Spring is a great way to stand up a microservice quickly.
-The rest of my build flow (git + github + docker + dockerhub) is a great way the quickly shift from local development to remote deployment.
+The rest of my build flow (git + github + docker + dockerhub) is a great way to quickly shift from local development to remote deployment.
 For me this has become standard practice; I even have some blog posts [highlighting great uses for docker](http://intellectualgambols.blogspot.com/2017/09/how-to-run-airflow-in-windows-with.html).

 Early testing came in the form of ad-hoc rest call (see postman collection) to ensure JSON parsing was working properly.
 Later on I employeed JUnit for testing components of the business logic.

 Once my environment was containerized it was easy to find free hosting.
-This time around I experiments with Sloppy.io.
+This time around I experimented with Sloppy.io.
 I recommend it.

 ## Assumptions